 Remember, that authentic Tantric spirituality did not aim at improving love relationships, sexual healing, or becoming blissful instead these are natural occurring results, whilst the purpose of Tantra was to create the transcendence of the world, knowledge of the divine, and evoke magical power.

-If you are interested in learning more about Tantra, why not book into one of Tantric Journey’s Taster Evenings?
+If you are interested in learning more about Tantra, why not book into one of Tantric Journey’s Evening Talks in London or an Online Masterclass from the comfort of your home?
 Click here to view and book.